June 2025 Lawsuits Filed

 These include any claims made against a website, mobile app, or video content filed in federal court under the ADA or the Unruh Civil Rights Act in California.

 UsableNet reviewed lawsuits filed in state courts in New York, California, and federal courts to evaluate the legal pressure on businesses.
-Plaintiffs filed 1,519 lawsuits in state courts (33%) and 3,086 in federal courts (67%).
-When combining state and federal cases, plaintiffs filed 4,605 lawsuits in 2023.
+By the end of 2024, plaintiffs filed 4,187 lawsuits for digital accessibility.

 The industries most impacted by ADA-related lawsuits include: